-Homebuyers Survey of a 1910 Stoke on Trent Semi detached house by our independent property surveyors
+Homebuyers Survey of a 1910 Crewe Semi detached house by our independent property surveyors

-Our Stoke on Trent Surveyors found structural movement above a soldier arch, a long standing leak, frost eroded bricks and pointing and an insecure ceiling whilst preparing an RICS Homebuyer Report and Survey
+Our Crewe Surveyors found structural movement above a soldier arch, a long standing leak, frost eroded bricks and pointing and an insecure ceiling whilst preparing an RICS Homebuyer Report and Survey

 Stoke on Trent Chartered Surveyors RICS Homebuyers Survey and Report on a 1930 semi detached house